Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: 2016 U.S. Presidential Election

 \subsection{Results}

-\paragraph{Balance.}We first consider the balance achieved by each method on the observed covariates.
-Table~\ref{tab:abs_error} presents the absolute error, weighted by the target population proportion for each level, for each auxiliary variable (rows 1-9) and a set of interactions (10-16).
-By construction, the mean calibration methods, as well as \kpop\ \textit{+ MF} methods, perfectly match the marginal distributions for any variables that are included in the model.
+\paragraph{Balance.} We first consider the balance achieved by each method on the observed covariates.
+Table~\ref{tab:abs_error} presents the absolute error, weighted by the target population proportion for each level, for each auxiliary variable (rows 1-10) and a set of interactions (11-17).
+By construction, the mean calibration methods, as well as the \kpop\ \textit{+ mf} methods, perfectly match the marginal distributions for any variables that are included in the model.

-All methods greatly improve representativeness of the respondent sample as indicated by the reduction in error across variables and interactions relative to the unweighted sample.
+All methods greatly improve representativeness in the respondent sample as indicated by the reduction in error across variables and interactions relative to the unweighted sample.
 As expected, \kpop\ (without ``mean first'') achieves good but imperfect balance on the included covariates and interactions, despite not being directly constrained to achieve balance on them.
-We would also expect post-stratification to produce perfect balance on the included terms, however, even with coarsening, empty cells pose a significant problem, leading to a failure to get the correct margins, much less produce the non-parametric adjustment one hopes for under Assumption \ref{assumption.npignorable}.
+Though we should expect post-stratification to produce perfect balance on the included terms, we see that, even with significant variable coarsening, empty cells pose a significant problem.
+As a result, post-stratification fails to get the correct margins, much less produce the non-parametric adjustment one hopes for under Assumption \ref{assumption.npignorable}.

-In the lower rows of Table~\ref{tab:abs_error} we investigate the balance on important interactions, including an interaction that \citet{kennedy2018evaluation} deemed important: midwest $\times$ education level $\times$ race (bottom row).
-Without explicitly incorporating knowledge about the importance of these variables, \kpop\ significantly improves the balance of this interaction, reducing the mean absolute error from the initial value of 1.68 down to 0.1 percentage point, a much greater reduction than any of the non-\kpop\ estimators.
-When incorporating the mean first requirements \textit{kpop\ + MF} also effectively addresses this interaction, reducing absolute bias to between 0.04 to 0.08 percentage points.
+In the lower rows of Table~\ref{tab:abs_error}, we investigate the balance on important interactions, including an one that \citet{kennedy2018evaluation} deemed important: midwest $\times$ education level $\times$ race (bottom row).
+Without explicitly incorporating knowledge about the importance of these variables, \kpop\ significantly improves balance on this interaction, reducing the mean absolute error from the initial value of 1.68 down to 0.1 percentage point - a much greater reduction than any of the non-\kpop\ estimators.
+When incorporating the mean first requirements \textit{kpop\ + mf} also effectively addresses this interaction, reducing absolute bias to between 0.04 to 0.07 percentage points.
 We see similar patterns of improvements in performance of the \kpop\ methods across a number of important interactions.
-Notably, the \kpop\ \textit{+ MF} methods outperform their mean calibration counterparts, emphasizing how \kpop\ is more robust to user-specified constraints.
+Notably, in each case, the \kpop\ \textit{+ mf} method outperforms its mean calibration counterpart, emphasizing the ``no worse'' nature of the mean-first approach.
+Additionally, balance is achieved regardless of the specified mean first constraints, highlighting the robustness of \kpop\ to standard user-specified constraints.